grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 `traces` | `list(otelcol.Consumer)` | List of consumers to send traces to. | `[]` | no

 The `output` block must be specified, but all of its arguments are optional.
-By default, telemetry data will be dropped.
+By default, telemetry data is dropped.
 To send telemetry data to other components, configure the `metrics`, `logs`, and `traces` arguments accordingly.

 ## Exported fields